alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ## Appendix B: Gitlab tutorial notes

+Gitlab can be thought of as a local version of github from different company - that is a git server along with useful features such as
+ * Project wiki - exactly what it says
+ * Project pastebin - share bits of code
+ * Project issue tracker - track things TODO and bugs
+ * Pull requests - Way to keep track of changes individuals have made to be included in master Some teams design their entire workflows around these things A comparison in terms of features can be found [here](https://usersnap.com/blog/gitlab-github/).

 ### Repositories
 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.
 We recommend including a README, or a file with information about your project.